 The scientific name for mountain hydrangeas is Hydrangea macrophylla ssp. serrata.
 These are the least common bigleaf hydrangea.
 These have much smaller flowers but the plants are extremely hardy and built to survive harsh winters and climates.

-One feature that will aid in identification of the H. paniculta is this: three leaves grow from a stem-node and are distributed around the node in a whorl.
+One feature that will aid in identification of the H. paniculata is this: three leaves grow from a stem-node and are distributed around the node in a whorl.

 PG hydrangeas are the only hydrangeas that will form trees.
 Their central stem(s) can be developed into very attractive trunks.

 These are also called wild hydrangeas, these shrubs are native to the United States.
 These bushes can tolerate hotter climates and are hardy from zones 4 to 7.
 These are sometimes planted as hedges because of their size.
 The leaves of arborescens are generally heart shaped, thin, and floppier than the mopheads (macrophylla).
-They have a matte surface and a courser texture than the smooth leaf of the mophead.
+They have a matte surface and a coarser texture than the smooth leaf of the mophead.
 The leaf stems (petiole) are long and hold the leaf away from the main stem.
+Smooth hydrangeas should be grown more often, because these do fantastic in both warm and cold climates.

 These are easy to spot because they are actually vines.
-Climbing hydrangeas are native to Asia and is also commonly called Japanese hydrangea vine.
-These vines can grow in zones 4 to 8 and are becoming more popular due to the uniqueness of growing up structures and having large blooms.
+Climbing hydrangeas are native to Asia (Japan, Korea and Siberia) and can grow in zones 4 to 8 and are becoming more popular due to the uniqueness of growing up structures and having large blooms.
+Also called Hydrangea petiolaris, these can grow 30 to 80 feet long.

 - Hydrangea macrophylla